baptisteArno/typebot.io/apps/docs/docs/self-hosting/configuration.md

 ## Builder & Viewer

-These variables are shared between builder and viewer.
-If you host them in a different environments then it needs to be set in both environments.
+The following variables are shared between builder and viewer.
+If you host them in a different environment then it needs to be set in both environments.

 ### Global